-We believe that bribery and corruption are unethical, unacceptable and inconsistent with our founding principles.
+The Company believes that bribery and corruption are unethical, unacceptable and inconsistent with our founding principles.
+We are committed to maintaining the highest possible ethical standards and complying with all applicable laws.

-In our operations, we seek to avoid even the appearance of impropriety with respect to the actions of our Directors, Officers and employees.
+In our operations, we seek to avoid even the appearance of impropriety with respect to the transactions and dealings of our directors, officers and employees with the customers, suppliers, business partners and the government.